stackhpc/.github/SECURITY.md

 - Suggestions for mitigation, if possible.

 ### Response Time
 We are committed to investigating and responding to reported vulnerabilities promptly.
 You can expect:
 - An acknowledgment of your report within 48 hours.
 - Updates as we progress on resolving the issue.
 - Notification when the issue is resolved.

-Again, thank you for helping us keep our projects as secure as possible.
+Thank you for helping us keep open source as secure as possible.